knewplay/course-vex-vrc-in-c/outline.md

 #### Discussion

-* What are the benefits of VS Code?
+* What are some benefits and features of VS Code?
 * What are the benefits of git?

 #### Demo

+* Tour of VS code
 * Installing and setting up the PROS Plugin in VS Code.

 #### Homework